gabrielecanepa/middleman-webpack/README.md

 This will create a static file for each file located in your source folder, compile your webpack bundles, and generate the specified favicons.

 Any enabled build-time features (such as minification and compression) will be executed.
-You can find the extensions activated by default in the build-specific section of your `config.rb`.
+You can find the extensions already activated in the build-specific section of your `config.rb`.

 After building the site you will have everything you need within the `build` directory.